-Oasen is the main supplier of drinking water to approximately 750,000 people in and around the vibrant town of Gouda, NL.
-Being one of the most advanced and technologically verse suppliers, they want to utilize 3S Antriebe and 3S remote control smart valve actuators to actively manage their distribution network.
+Oasen N.V.
+(Oasen) is the main supplier of drinking water to approximately 750,000 people in and around the vibrant town of Gouda, NL.
+Being one of the most advanced and technologically verse suppliers, they – within the EU financed LIFE programme, together with 3S Antriebe GmbH (3S), DE – want to utilize battery powered, remote controlled smart 3S valve actuators to reduce non-revenue water.

-For the first time LIFE SmartWater will enable the cost-efficient automation and control of existing water network hardware while at the same time enabling sensor data collection and processing in one unit.
-This smart approach facilitates the establishment of District Metering and Control Areas (DMCAs) which allow for the monitoring AND shaping of the water network flow situation in a defined area of the network.
-This will also boost the wide implementation and further development of leakage control and pressure management measures which will have great positive impact on water savings and energy consumption.
+For the first time LIFE “SmartWater” project will enable the cost-efficient automation and control of existing water network hardware, while at the same time enabling sensor data collection and processing in one unit.
+This smart approach facilitates the establishment of District Metering and Control Areas (DMCAs), which allow for the monitoring AND shaping of the water network flow situation in a defined area of the network.
+This will also boost the wide implementation and further development of leakage control and pressure management measures, which will have great positive impact on water savings and energy consumption.

-The aim of the pilot project is to demonstrate the large scale application of a new wireless valve actuator technology in combination with sensor technology in industrial environment for the first time.
-LIFE SmartWater is a “close-to-market” project and will demonstrate its wide applications in this pilot region.
+The aim of the pilot project is to demonstrate the large-scale application of a new wireless valve actuator technology in combination with pressure sensor technology in industrial environment for the first time.
+LIFE SmartWater is a “close-to-market” project and will demonstrate its wide applications in the pilot DMAs.